Structure of NA64SW project¶

 Plug-ins are meant to be loaded at the runtime.
 Each plugin brings extensions of certain types that meant to be added in the framework to extend the following software capabilities:

-libraries.data source entity produces events.
+- data source entity produces events.
 It usually receives the subject (phys.event) data from external source – a file, web socket or shared memory.
 Data source instance transcodes the event from external source into framework’s representation to be processed by the handlers.
-Interface required by data processing component (
+Interface required by data processing component ( - na64dplibrary), provided by extensions like- ddd(- DaqDataDecodinglibrary implementing NA64 raw data reading) or- avro(implements data serialization based on Apache Avro)

-(implements data serialization based on Apache Avro)getter is a (pure) function used to retrieve certain data from subject datum object (phys. event).
+- getter is a (pure) function used to retrieve certain data from subject datum object (phys. event).
 Getters are even more simpler than handler, they are stateless and usually used by some generalized handlersevent.
 For instance, “calo_edep” getter will provide generic plotting handler with the energy deposition in calorimeters.
-Interface is required by event component (
+Interface is required by event component ( - na64eventlibrary) and implemented statically, within the same library, based on event manifest specification.
+Consider reading Event object model for details on event data topology.

-library) and implemented statically, within the same library, based on event manifest specification.
-Consider reading Event object model for details on event data topology.so-called runtime app. extension is a special interface implementation designed to interoperate with main application logic.
+- so-called runtime app. extension is a special interface implementation designed to interoperate with main application logic.
 Various GUI event displays (like one based on GenFit), network recievers and dispatchers provide this type of interface to start/stop event processing based on external stimuli (e.g. user’s actions at GUI).
-This interface is required by application component (partially implemented in
+This interface is required by application component (partially implemented in - na64applib).

 Core libraries of NA64sw package as components and some extensions provided in the default

 source code distro.
-The handlers
+The handlers and exp-handlers extensions are

 experiment-specific and tightly bound to data topology.¶